Poto45/AWA_beamline_sim/README.md

 ## WarpX
 I have Opal-T to WarpX file, but it needs to be commented out.
 No need to create Elegant to WarpX right now.
+Output units are: [$\gamma v$] for momenta.